SayiaFelix/Awwwards/README.md

 Users would like to:
 * View all projects submitted by any user.
 * Click on links to visit a live site.
-* Search for users.
+* Search for Project by title.
 * Must be signed up to vote
-* See averages for the three grading criterias
+* See averages for the four grading criterias
-* Grade Projects.
+* Rates Projects.

 ## Admin Abilities